fgmacedo/python-statemachine/docs/transitions.rst

 then the transition does happen.
 If the guard is false, the transition is ignored.

-When transitions have guards, then it’s possible to define two or more transitions for the same event from the same state, i.e. that a state has two (or more) transitions for the same event.
+When transitions have guards, then it's possible to define two or more transitions for the same event from the same state, i.e. that a state has two (or more) transitions for the same event.
 When the event happens, then the guarded transitions are checked, one by one, and the first transition